-One of the joys of my expat life in Ghana was having an African family living in our compound.
+I didn’t know anything about spirits and witches, or juju for that matter, when I moved to Ghana.
+One of the joys of my expat life there was having an African family living in our compound.
 Leah was our housekeeper.
 Her husband Jerome was a restaurant chef working in town and loved helping us out when we had dinner parties.
 They had a little girl, Emilia, who added love, fun and cheer to the household.
-A young niece was living with them as well to help take care of her.
 Emilia’s favorite English phrase was: HowareyouI’mfinethankyouferrymuch!
 One morning, however, she wasn’t feeling so fine, and everyone was worried.
 Here’s the story:

 We hear Emilia crying in the night and we wake up to a troubled lot this morning.
 Commotion in the garden, concerned voices.
 We see a strange woman by the servants’ quarters, her head covered with a scarf of market cloth in a way that is not familiar to me.
 She’s African, but not from around here.

 As we’re eating breakfast, Jerome comes in, looking solemn.
 “Please, I want to trouble you small,” he says, and asks to use the phone.
 Emilia is not fine and did not sleep all night.

 We ask what is wrong with her.
 Is she sick?

 We suggest it was a bad dream, a nightmare.

 Jerome frowns, unconvinced.
 “She no sleep!” he says.
 He explains that Emilia was awake, eyes open, seeing the cockroach that was not there.